nager/Nager.Date/.github/CONTRIBUTING.md

 # Contributing to Nager.Date

-Guidelines for contributing to the repo.
+Thank you for considering contributing to Nager.Date!
+Please follow these guidelines to ensure a smooth integration of your changes.

-## Add a new Country
+## Adding a New Country

-- Add a new country provider in this folder src\Nager.Date\HolidayProviders
+To add support for a new country, create a new provider class in the following directory: `src/Nager.Date/HolidayProviders`

 ### Validation Rules